Category Archives: Ebb Tide

 By Ed Staskus

 She hadn’t been shot or stabbed.
 Her face was a mess, though.
 It took him a minute to see what it was that had killed her.
 Her skull was fractured.
-Parts of the broken skull had pressed into the brain.
+Parts of the broken head had pressed into the brain.
 It swelled and cut off access to blood by squeezing shut the arteries and blood vessels that supply it.
 As the brain swelled it grew larger than the skull that held it and begin to press outside of it into the nasal cavity, out of the ears, and through the fracture.
 After a minute it began to die.
 After five minutes, if she hadn’t called it a day, she would have suffered irreversible brain damage.
 One way or the other it was the end of her.

-He got down to the rest of his work, making a long incision down the front of the body to remove the internal organs and examine them.
+He got down to his work, making a long incision down the front of the body to remove the internal organs and examine them.
 A single incision across the back of the head allowed the top of her skull to be removed so the brain could be examined.
 He saw what he expected to see.
 He examined everything carefully with the naked eye.
 If dissection had been necessary to look for any abnormalities, such as blood clots or tumors, he would have done it, but what was the point?

-Clyde looked at the spanking new coin smeared with old blood and older dirt.
+Clyde looked at the new coin smeared with old blood and older dirt.
 He put it in a plastic bag and labelled it.
 He recorded everything on a body diagram and verbally on a cassette tape.
-He put the loonie, diagram, and tape in a pouch and labelled it.
+He put the Loonie, diagram, and tape in a pouch and labelled it.
 When he was done, he washed up and decided to go eat.
 After that he would call it a day.
 The work had warmed him up and he wasn’t limping as much as he had earlier.
 He tested his hip, lifting his leg at the knee and rotating it.
-It felt reasonably ready to go.
+His hip felt reasonably ready to go.
 He would go to Chubby’s Roadhouse for lunch.
 They had the best burgers on the island.

 The phone rang.
 It was Pete Lambert, the Commanding Officer of the RCMP Queens detachment.